 There are many ways to positively impact

-foster youth and their families throughout
+foster youth and families in Northern California.

 AFS Virtual Masquerade Gala on 05.22.21 @ 6:00pm (PDT)

 Join us for this year’s MASQUERADE live event where we celebrate AFS community achievements and tremendous influence on the lives of hundreds of local foster youth.
 Our annual gala, has been known as the “Party of the Year.”
 This year to protect the health and safety of our staff, speakers and guests, we are pivoting to a virtual event celebrating the resilience of the organization and our loyal supporters.

 All donors to the Masquerade Gala will receive an exclusive invitation to our culminating digital event with a LIVE AUCTION on Saturday, May 22 at 6pm PDT.

 Our virtual event on May 22 will feature special tributes to our first responder staff, conversations with foster youth and CEO Jay Berlin about the struggles of the current climate and ability to bring communities together for the road ahead.

 Portside Catering is providing delicious grazing boards for our gala ticket holders.
 To learn more about grazing board options visit https://portsidecatering.com/about/

 THANK YOU SPONSORS!